scope_guard and defer: General-Purpose Scope Guards

 Summary

-scope_guard is a generalization of the RAII idea—it doesn't just manage resource acquisition and release, but manages any action that needs to execute when a scope exits.
-By wrapping an action in the destructor of a stack object, scope_guard guarantees that no matter how control flow leaves the scope (normal return, early return, exception propagation), the action will be executed.
+scope_guard is a generalization of the RAII concept—it manages not only resource acquisition and release, but any operation that needs to be executed when a scope exits.
+By wrapping an operation in the destructor of a stack object, scope_guard guarantees that the operation will be executed regardless of how the control flow leaves the scope (normal return, early return, exception propagation).

-Today we implemented three guard variants: ScopeGuard (always execute), ScopeSuccess (execute only on normal exit), and ScopeFail (execute only on exception exit), along with the DEFER macro to provide Go-style deferred execution syntax.
-These tools can simplify code and improve reliability in scenarios like transaction processing, state rollback, and resource cleanup—you can run the verification code to see how they perform in real-world scenarios.
+Today we implemented three guard variants: ScopeGuard (always execute), ScopeSuccess (execute only on normal exit), ScopeFail (execute only on exception exit), and the DEFER macro to provide Go-style deferred execution syntax.
+These tools can simplify code and improve reliability in scenarios like transaction processing, state rollback, and resource cleanup—you can run the verification code to see their performance in actual scenarios.

-This brings us to the end of this chapter.
+This chapter comes to an end here.
 From RAII to smart pointers (unique_ptr, shared_ptr, weak_ptr), from custom deleters to intrusive reference counting, to the general-purpose scope_guard—we have fully covered the core toolkit for modern C++ resource management.
-Mastering these tools gives you the foundation to write safe, efficient, and maintainable C++ code.
+Mastering these tools equips you with the foundation to write safe, efficient, and maintainable C++ code.

 References